Bow collector

 A bow collector is one of the three main devices used on tramcars to transfer electric current from the wires above to the tram below.
-While once very common in continental Europe, it was replaced by the pantograph or the trolley pole, itself often later replaced by the pantograph.
+While once very common in continental Europe, it was replaced by the pantograph.

 Origins

-When the bow collector was first conceived by German inventor Ernst Werner von Siemens in the late 1880s, American inventor Frank J. Sprague of Virginia had just patented his trolley pole system of current collection from an overhead wire.
-To avoid contravening this patent, the Siemens company was forced to design its own, unique form of current collection, namely the bow collector.
-The bow collector was first used by the Siemens electric company in its early electric tramcars in either the late 1880s or early 1890s.
+The first bow collector was designed by the German engineer Walter Reichel in 1889 and shown at the World Expo in Paris the same year.
+Reichel worked closely with Ernst Werner von Siemens, and with Siemens being a dominating force in the development of tramways in Europe, the bow collector quickly became the standard solution on the continent for collecting current.
+Reichel also designed the bow collectors used on the Gross Lichterfelde Tramway, the worlds first public tramway, when it was converted to overhead wire 1891 (it collected current from the rails before that).

 The Hobart electric tramway system - the first of its kind in the Southern Hemisphere, opened in 1893 - used Siemens cars with very early bow collectors.
 Many other continental European and some British tramway systems, including Leeds and Glasgow, also used this method.